Huggepugge1/CTFs/pico/buffer-overflow/buffer-overflow0/README.md

 This challenge is very easy.
 It only requires you to put in a string of characters longer than 16.

 The reason for this lies in the program itself.
-In the sourcecode we find an interesting function
+In the sourcecode we find an interesting function:

 ```c
 void sigsegv_handler(int sig) {